Language learning extension comparison

 Best fit

-Learners who want words from real videos to become active practice across vocabulary, listening, and conjugations.
+Learners who want words from videos and the articles they're already reading to become active practice across vocabulary, listening, and conjugations.

 Desktop learners who mainly need dual subtitles, lookup, and playback controls while watching.